eschanet/phd-thesis/README.md

 --------------------------------------------------------------------------------
 ## What is this?

-A thesis.
-No shit, it's a thesis.
+The full source of m y PhD thesis

 ## Acknowledgements

-The LaTeX template for this thesis has been forked from Krishna Kumar: <https://github.com/kks32/phd-thesis-template>
+The LaTeX template for this thesis has been originally forked from [Krishna Kumar](https://github.com/kks32/phd-thesis-template) but subsequently adapted quite a bit.